 Inmate Money Accounts and Commissary

-Inmates housed in the Navajo County Detention Center may receive money for the purposes of posting bond, paying bills (limit of two per week) and to purchase clothing, hygiene, food stuffs and candy from the inmate commissary provider.
+Inmates housed in the Navajo County Detention Center may receive money for the purposes of posting bonds, paying bills (limit of two per week), and to purchase clothing, hygiene, foodstuffs, and candy from the inmate commissary provider.
 There is now a kiosk in the jail lobby that accepts cash and debit/credit cards.

 Effective March 1, 2020, the Detention Center will no longer be accepting money at the administration window for inmates.